eguevara/JavaTraining/notes/oracleTraining.md

 * An overriding method cannot exhibit behavior that contradicts the declaration of the original method.
 An overriding method therefore cannot return a different type (except a subtype) or throw a wider spectrum of exceptions than the original method in the superclass.
 * Overriding method only needs to specify a subset of the list of exception classes the overridden method can throw.
 A set of no classes is a valid subset of that list.
 ---
+* The point to understand here is, b is declared to be a reference of class Base and methodB() is not defined in Base.
+So the compiler cannot accept the statement b.methodB() because it only verifies the validity of a call by looking at the declared class of the reference.
+For example, the compiler is able to verify that b.methodA() is a valid call because class Base has method methodA.
+But it does not "bind" the call.
+Call binding is done at runtime by the jvm and the jvm looks for the actual class of object referenced by the variable before invoking the method.
+* An overriding method can be made less restrictive than the overridden method.
+The restrictiveness of access modifiers is as follows: private>default>protected>public (where private is most restrictive and public is least restrictive).

+  Note that there is no modifier named default.
+The absence of any access modifiers implies default access.
+* By default all the methods of an interface are public and abstract so there is no need to explicitly specify the "abstract" keyword for the draw() method if you make Shape an interface.
+But it is not wrong to do so.

 * Section 8 Handling Exception - Part 1
     - Use of Exceptions in Java